 - Fully understand the concept of consent in sexual situations and have practices to put in place in their personal lives

-- Be aware of recent on-campus cases of sexual violence, included the St. Paul’s Prep School assault and the Brandon Vandenberg case
+- Be aware of recent high profiles cases of on-campus sexual violence including the legal ramifications

 - Understand the effects of sexual assault on survivors

-- Be aware the full implications of Title IX from sports to the classroom to sexual relations
+- Be aware of the full implications of Title IX from sports to the classroom to sexual relations

 - Be trained in Bystander Intervention and be given strategies to implement when they see a potentially dangerous situation arise

 - Be made aware of local and school rules and laws that overlap with the concepts presented when applicable

 - Have analyzed current social norms (such as “wing men”) and understand how thinking about sexual relationships needs to change

-- Know the main contacts local, state and federal programs that can help with sexual assault victims
+- Know the main contacts of local, state, and federal programs that can help with sexual assault victims

 - Have an understanding of when a personal interaction has crossed the line into unwanted sexual attention

-- Have an understanding of how public nudity and public urination (and defecation, but hey, if you’re defecating in public you’ve got bigger problems than any lecture can solve) intersect.
+- Have an understanding of how public nudity and public urination/defecation intersect.

 - Know the basics of current sexting laws, including recent cases and laws